k1te-m/Team-Profile-Generator/README.md

   *Steps required to install package:*

   Application requires inquirer to run.
-This has been included in the package.json and npm i may be utilized.
+This has been included in the package.json and "npm i" may be utilized.

   ## Usage